-- Completion of the Declaration and Certification of Finances form or an official letter from a bank or financial institution stating that the student and/or the student's sponsor have available funds.
-The letter must be written on official, color letterhead stationery in English and signed by a bank official showing the date the account was opened, currency used, and amount that is currently in the account.
-Submit an official conversion of currency to U.S. Dollars. - For an applicant transferring from another institution within the United States, A copy of his or her current I-20, visa, and I-94 along with the completed Undergraduate Transfer Clearance Form. - Evidence of health/accident insurance.
+- For an applicant transferring from another institution within the United States, A copy of his or her current I-20, visa, and I-94 along with the completed Undergraduate Transfer Clearance Form. - Evidence of health/accident insurance.
 Each international student must obtain and maintain health/accident insurance.
 Students must purchase the University System of Georgia Student Health Insurance Plans (SHIP) insurance policy.
 (For current costs, go to the GSW Health Insurance website.)
-Further Information on required insurance will be mailed with the acceptance letter.
 International student athletes will purchase health/accident insurance through the Athletic Department. - Proof of immunizations.
 The immunization form for international students must be provided within the first week of classes, or their registration will be dropped and a hold will be placed on their account.